Roman sex was the right kind of sex — and it still is

 Same-sex coitus was both legal and common in Roman sex.
 In reality, though, sexual activity for males was tied to views of what Romans deemed to be “masculine”.
 Roman sex did not allow for notions of ‘egalitarianism’.
 On the other hand, there was apparently no taboo whatsoever about anal sex, at least for the penetrator and it would appear that a large fraction of Roman men were both familiar with it and enjoyed it.

 It was a man’s job to procreate; therefore, men were penetrators.
 Anyone who wasn’t a penetrator was seen as weak and submissive.
-Anyone who took the passive role in sex was seen as lower and might gain the epithet cinaedus or catamite.
+Anyone who took the passive role in sex was seen as lower and might gain the epithet catamite.
 This meant that male sex with other males was fine as long as you were the penetrator or ‘active’ partner.

 Any free-born adult male Roman citizen who allowed himself to be penetrated was likely to be shunned.
 There was even a slang term for it; Gaius Lucilius, a satirist, described any free-born man who took the passive role as a scultimidonus, which translates to “arsehole bestower”.
 A free-born Roman man, in this context an adult male, could lose everything if he was found to be a scultimidonus.